Anxiety

 Social anxiety.
 The dread of being perceived, of being judged, of getting it wrong in front of other people.
 Social anxiety can be quiet and severely limiting at the same time.

 Anticipatory anxiety.
 The anxiety about future things that haven't happened yet — the upcoming meeting, the upcoming appointment, the upcoming conversation.
-Sometimes the fear of the thing is more painful than the thing itself.
+Sometimes the fear of the thing is more challenging than the thing itself.

 How I work with anxiety